Article

 To overcome these unique manufacturing tax requirements and challenges, you need a business case that will convince IT and finance that indirect tax automation is crucial to staying compliant, avoiding overpayments and underpayments, and protecting operational spend.
 Funding indirect tax automation is the smart thing to do.
 Although you know that automation will save your manufacturing company an immense amount of time and money, you need to prove it for others to agree to this investment.

-Tip #5: Calculate the labor spent on indirect taxes such as sales and use tax, vendor-charged tax, and value-added tax (VAT).
+Tip #5: Calculate the labor spent on indirect taxes such as sales and use, vendor-charged, and value-added taxes.
 Plus, add up the extra payments your company has incurred due to errors and overpayments.
-Both will make compelling arguments to better invest in indirect tax automation.
+Both will make compelling arguments for investing in indirect tax automation.

 How manufacturers can build a solid business case for automated indirect tax software

-The speed and accuracy of automated tax processes can address all of these challenges and have an immediate and dramatic effect on your bottom line.
-Automation with tax software can prevent the vendor overpayments, underpayments, and tax penalties that can accumulate and weaken your organization’s financial position.
-It can free up other business resources like IT and AP, so they can perform better in their core function.
-In addition, your tax team will have more time to search for opportunities to add value – such as finding manufacturing incentives and exemptions your business qualifies for or choosing the most optimal supply chain from a net VAT cashflow perspective.
-But before you can realize any of these benefits, you must convince IT and finance that funding an automated tax solution is the way to go – and that means coming up with the numbers to support it.
+The speed and accuracy of automated tax processes can address all these challenges and have an immediate and dramatic effect on your bottom line.
+Automation with tax software can prevent vendor overpayments, underpayments, and tax penalties that can accumulate and weaken your organization’s financial position.
+It can free up other business resources like IT and AP so they can perform better in their core function.
+In addition, your tax team will have more time to search for opportunities to add value — like finding manufacturing incentives and exemptions your business qualifies for or choosing the most optimal supply chain from a net VAT cashflow perspective.
+But before you can realize any of these benefits, you must convince IT and finance that funding an automated tax solution is the way to go — which means coming up with the numbers to support it.

 Automated indirect tax software helps manufacturers overcome vendor-charged tax challenges and protect operational spend

-• Enable easy access to information that is stored in a centralized tax database
+- Enable easy access to information stored in a centralized tax database

-• Streamline manufacturing business processes and reduce cost with automation
+- Streamline manufacturing business processes and reduce costs with automation

 ONESOURCE Determination provides an automated digital platform for indirect tax that will future-proof your tax processes and scale with growth as you respond to regulatory changes and add new businesses, geographies, and suppliers.
 You’ll ensure business continuity with easy access to a cloud-based platform.
-You’ll gain newfound visibility with analytics and reporting that empowers executive decision-making.
-And you’ll position your indirect tax department as a strategic partner and value driver to the business.
+You’ll gain newfound visibility with analytics and reporting that empowers executive decision making and position your indirect tax department as a strategic partner and value driver to the business.

-In addition, by paying taxes accurately, you’ll be able to avoid costly tax penalties, freeing up funds for other critical business priorities such as building new facilities, buying equipment, and hiring additional staff.
-Whether you save $500,000, $5 million, or $50 million, your indirect tax department can become an important contributor to your business’s growth and profitability —and now is the time to make it happen.
+In addition, by paying taxes accurately, you’ll be able to avoid costly tax penalties, freeing up funds for other critical business priorities, including building new facilities, buying equipment, and hiring additional staff.
+Whether you save $500,000, $5 million, or $50 million, your indirect tax department can become an essential contributor to your business’s growth and profitability — and now is the time to make it happen.

 Automate your vendor-charged tax invoice reconciliation and decrease tax overpayments with procure-to-pay software